YouTube - F-16

 The F-16, called the Fighting Falcon or Viper, is produced by Lockheed Martin.
-It is the most numerous fighter aircraft in the West with over 4,500 built to date.
+It is the most numerous fighter aircraft produced by the West with over 4,600 built to date.

 US Air Force F-16's were deployed to the Persian Gulf in 1991 during Operation Desert Storm.
 They flew more missions of all types than any other aircraft.

 The F-16 is equipped with the APG-80 active electronically scanned array radar.
 Pilots remark on the clutter free display, long range (up to 50 miles), multiple targeting, ease of operation from various cockpit inputs, high resolution and its multi functional operations.